tfreitasleal/QxWebDriver-NET/README.md

 ## Extending QxWebDriver

-_FindWidget_ uses a _IWidgetFactory_ to determine which IWidget class to instantiate.
+_FindWidget_ uses a _IWidgetFactory_ to determine which widget class to instantiate.
 An alternative class implementing _IWidgetFactory_ and probably extending _DefaultWidgetFactory_ can be passed to the _QxWebDriver_ constructor to support custom widgets.

 ## Browser Support